ofir753/SpotifyPlaylistsAnalayzer/README.md

 # Spotify Playlist Analayzer

-Tool to find some stuff about your playlists.
+Tools to find some stuff about your playlists.

+## Tools
+* `songs_not_in_liked.py` - Check which songs are in your playlists but not liked

 ## Installation
 ```pip install -r pip_requirements.txt```